SequentMicrosystems/megaioind-rpi/python/README.md

 stack - stack level of the megaIO Industrial card (selectable from address jumpers [0..3])

 return - state of pins ( ex: 0: all pins OFF, 15: all pins ON, 1:  pin #1 ON, all the rest: OFF)

+### getInVolt(stack)
+Get the power supply voltage

+stack - stack level of the megaIO Industrial card (selectable from address jumpers [0..3])

+return - the power supply in Volts

+### getRaspVolt(stack)
+Get the raspberry power supply voltage (5V)

+stack - stack level of the megaIO Industrial card (selectable from address jumpers [0..3])

+return - the Raspberry pi power supply in Volts